-Hose pumps are of non clog design meaning there was no chance of blockages forming within the pump.
-They are of positive displacement design meaning the pressure will be constant, and flow rate proportionate to speed.
-This meant that the speed of dispensing and bottling could be altered according to line speed.
+Hose pumps are a non clog design meaning there was no chance of blockages forming within the pump.
+They are a design where pressure is constant, with flow rate proportionate to speed.
+This meant that the speed of dispensing and bottling could alter according to line speed.

 As solvent can attack cast iron the unit was coated in Halar.
 Halar is a type of plastic coating highly resistant to temperature fluctuations, chemicals and corrosion, protecting the pump in case of spillage or liquid escapement should the hose fail.

-The ATEX (UKCA EX) Peristaltic pump was supplied with a motor suitable for operation via external variable frequency drive.
+The ATEX (UKCA EX) Peristaltic pump was supplied with a motor suitable for variable flow output.
 The customer had existing 1¼ inch NPT fittings which we had fitted to the pump to enable plug and play operation.

-The main difference in output flow from the Peristaltic to the vane pump is that vane pumps do not have a pulsating flow.
-To ensure accuracy within their liquid filling packaging machinery we supplied the pump complete with an inline pulsation dampener which eliminates up to 98% of pulsations during operation, meaning the customer receives a smooth linear flow important for flowmeter accuracy during dispensing, and that containers are not over or underfilled as an unintended consequence.
+The main difference in output flow from the Peristaltic to the vane pump is that the flow does not pulsate.
+To ensure accuracy within liquid filling packaging machinery having the pump fitted with an inline pulsation dampener meant the customer receives a smooth linear flow important for flowmeter accuracy during dispensing, and that containers are not over or underfilled, with product not charged for as an unintended consequence.

 Process Improvements, Payback Period, & Outcome